 Finally, if a durable power of attorney is revoked for any reason, it is imperative that all third-parties with whom the power of attorney has been used be notified of the revocation.
 Otherwise, the bank or mortgage company will continue to deal with your agent as it always has.
 Without prompt notice that the power of attorney has been revoked, your agent could continue to make transactions on your behalf and the bank would not be held liable for any unauthorized transactions.

-If you have questions regarding a durable power of attorney, or any other estate planning needs in Fayetteville, please contact Sexton, Bailey Attorneys, PA online, or by calling us at (479) 443-0062.
+If you have questions regarding a durable power of attorney, or any other estate planning needs in Fayetteville, please contact Wilcox Attorneys, PA online, or by calling us at (479) 443-0062.